ziedtuihri/Monstache_Elasticsearch_Mongodb/README.md

+# if you have any questions don't hesitate to contact me
+ ziedtuihri@gmail.com
 # What is MongoDB ?
 MongoDB is a document database with the scalability and stores data in flexible, JSON-like documents, meaning fields can vary from document to document and data structure can be changed over time.
 # What is ElasticSearch ?